 4. Finally, there’s the risk of system damage.
 Again, when these tools are not used properly, you can experience damage to your vents, which will mean investing more of your time and money into repairs later on down the line.

-In the end, there’s a reason the Chimney Safety Institute of America (CSIA) created an entire program for certifying dryer exhaust technicians.
+In the end, there’s a reason the Chimney Safety Institute of America (CSIA) created an entire program for certifying dryer exhaust technicians in the New Braunfels area and around the nation.
 There’s a lot to know about completing the process correctly and safely, and since the aim of this institution is to ensure homeowners nationwide stay safer, they knew a certification process was something that was definitely needed.

 By investing in care from a professional from the very start, many find that this actually saves them more money over time, despite the fact that DIY methods are initially cheaper.